shaasdiary/shaasdiary/README.md

 ------------------ ★ ⌗
    ![x-bfb-x-bfdi](https://github.com/user-attachments/assets/150fa693-6bc1-467f-b1fc-0d71fb6a06e8)

-   **hii! my name is shaa or codinn! quick intro! you could see my strawpage, more info there but uhh, im a minor, c+h and int freely idm and go off im crazy asf.**
+   **hii! my name is shaa or codinn! quick intro! you could see my strawpage, more info there but uhh, im a minor, c+h and int freely idm and go off im crazy asf oh yeah my sp is not for mobile users.**